At a glance

 In addition to the computing pool being scalable and elastic, to be covered by NIS it also needs to be shareable.
 This essentially aligns the NIS definition with that of the standard description of cloud computing.

 For more information on the distinction between SaaS, PaaS and IaaS, see our guidance on cloud computing (PDF).
-This guidance was written under the Data Protection Act 1998 and will be updated to reflect the GDPR soon, however it may provide useful information for you on terminology.
+This guidance was written under the Data Protection Act 1998 and will be updated to reflect the UK GDPR in 2021, however it may provide useful information for you on terminology.

 The US National Institute of Standards and Technology (NIST) has published a number of cloud computing guidance materials, including:

 There is a general small business exemption in NIS.
 If your digital service has fewer than 50 staff and an annual turnover or balance sheet below €10 million, then you are not classed as an RDSP.
 This also includes sole traders.

 Regulation 1(3)(f)(ii) says that NIS does not apply to a DSP if:

 ‘the provider is not a micro or small enterprise as defined in Commission Recommendation 2003/361/EC.’

 Commission Recommendation 2003/631/EC concerns the definitions of small and medium-sized businesses within the EU.
 The EU Commission has published a summary of the Recommendation which states that there are three categories of small and medium-sized businesses: